 The Christian Contemplative Tradition explores key themes in spiritual theology from a Catholic perspective.
 It draws on the spiritual masters as well as core truths of the Catholic faith to elucidate our experiences of prayer, darkness, faith, hope and love.

 Fr.
-Donald Goergen, O.P., helps us appropriate the spiritual wisdom of the centuries so that we might deepen our interior lives and relationship to God and be prepared to face the challenges that our world and Church present.
+Donald Goergen, O.P., helps you appropriate the spiritual wisdom of centuries passed so that you might deepen your interior life and relationship to God.
+His expert guidance will prepare you to face the challenges presented by our world and Church today.

 Topics such as Word and Sacrament, friendship and justice, joy and sadness are grounded in our innermost yearning for the living God.
 Contemplation is understood not as something for monks and nuns alone, but also as the natural culmination of life with Christ.